-Some of the activities to be held throughout the day on Saturday include an auto expo from 8:30 a.m. to 3 p.m. behind the Ice Complex and the popular Decatur Art Guild arts and crafts show from 7 a.m. to 7 p.m. in the pavilion.
-The Sons of Liberty Bike Show starts with registration from 7:30 a.m. until 10:00 a.m. next to T.C.
-Almon Recreation Center.
-The Southland Flywheelers will host an antique tractor show, featuring some of the best restored and maintained tractors in the Southeast, from 8 a.m. to 2 p.m.
-A tractor parade follows at 10 a.m., and at 11 a.m., there will be tractor games and a pedal tractor park opens for kids 6 years old and under.
-An afternoon hot-air balloon flight is set for 5:15 p.m. and at 8:15 p.m., the Balloon Glow is a must-see as towering balloons of all colors light up Point Mallard Park.
+Saturday's activities include an antique and classic auto expo from 8:30am-3pm behind the Ice Complex and the popular Decatur Art Guild arts and crafts show from 7am-7pm. in the pavilion.
+The Bikers for Charity motorcycle show will take place Saturday next to T.C.
+Almon Recreation Center with registration from 7:30-10am.
+The Southland Flywheelers will host an antique tractor show, featuring some of the best restored and maintained tractors in the Southeast, from 8am-2pm.
+A tractor parade follows at 10am, and at 11am there will be tractor games and a pedal tractor park opens for kids 6 years old and under.
+An afternoon hot-air balloon flight is set for 5:15pm, and at 8:15pm the Balloon Glow is a must see as towering balloons of all colors light up Point Mallard Park.

 Each year, the North Alabama community of Brilliant pays tribute to its roots in the coal mining industry with a free festival filling the downtown area with two days of family fun.
-Set for May 28-29, 2021, Coal Fest offers live music, games, a look into the coal mining days, activities for children, arts and crafts and more throughout Main Street in downtown Brilliant.
+Set for May 26-27, Coal Fest offers live music, games, a look into the coal mining days, activities for children, arts and crafts and more throughout Main Street in downtown Brilliant.

 Guntersville Lake HydroFest

-On Friday, June 25 from 9 to 11 a.m. at Marshall County Park #1, located at 19348 Highway 431 North, the public is invited to a meet and greet with owners, racers and team members and up-close views and photo opportunities of the boats.
+In addition to experiencing the action on the water, there will be entertainment on land including a kid’s area with water slides, sponsors giveaways and food vendors.
+On Friday, June 24 from 9-11am at Marshall County Park #1, located at 19348 Highway 431 North, the public is invited to a meet and greet with owners, racers and team members and up-close views and photo opportunities of the boats.
 Stay tuned to http://www.guntersvillelakehydrofest.com/ for a schedule of events.